10 Best Herbal Essential Oils For Pink Eye

 chamomilla recutita essential oil

-Chamomilla recutita, commonly known as German chamomile, contains essential oils that have been traditionally used for their anti-inflammatory and antiseptic properties.
+Chamomilla recutita, commonly known as German chamomile, contains essential oils that have been traditionally used for their anti-inflammatory and antimicrobial properties.

 lavandula angustifolia essential oil

-Lavandula angustifolia, commonly known as English lavender, produces a soothing essential oil that has been traditionally used for its calming and anti-inflammatory properties.
+Lavandula angustifolia, commonly known as English lavender, is a popular herb whose essential oil is widely used for its calming and anti-inflammatory properties.

 teucrium marum essential oil